 In the Wharton/ASIS Program for Security Executives, you will:

-With so many new threats confronting organizations, corporations are challenged with where to focus their security dollars, and how to best protect their employees and their organization’s networks and data from harm.
-But with companies facing competing budget priorities, how do you communicate the security story for your firm so leaders fully understand the costs and benefits as well as the risks of not having a comprehensive strategy?
+According to the Security Industry Survey of Risks and Professional Competencies, cybersecurity, crime, mobile technology, natural disasters, and globalization are ranked as the top five risks most likely to affect an enterprise over the next five years.
+With so many new threats confronting organizations, corporations are challenged by how to invest their security dollars, and how to best protect their employees and their organizations networks and data from harm.
+But with companies facing competing budget priorities, how do you communicate the security story for your firm so leaders fully understand the costs and benefits — as well as the risks — of not having a comprehensive strategy?

 In this six-day leadership program, security officers join their peers at Wharton’s Philadelphia campus for a unique learning engagement.
 The program will enhance their business acumen and effectiveness as leaders in key areas of strategy, negotiation, critical thinking, and managing change.
 Wharton Executive Education and ASIS International, the leading organization for security professionals worldwide, co-developed the custom curriculum to ensure it meets the learning needs of today’s senior security leaders.

 Wharton faculty — led by Professor of Management Michael Useem, an expert in corporate change and leadership — apply their field-based research and the latest strategic insights to help you broaden your perspective on how to communicate the importance of a robust security program.

 The program offers a strategic toolbox so you can put these business skills into immediate practice, while exploring your own leadership and communication strengths.